gongahkia/yuho/README.md

 Yuho is a DSL that seeks to *help law students* better understand statutes by providing a flexible syntax which affords a programmatic representation of Singapore Criminal Law.
 By allowing users to decide how to represent stautory provisions in `.yh` code, the hope is that the statute's key elements and its underlying conditional relationships surface themselves.
 These representations can be coarse or granular, entirely scoped by their use-cases.

-For those interested, Yuho provides a [grammatically-validated](https://www.usna.edu/Users/cs/wcbrown/courses/F19SI413/lec/l07/lec.html) syntax core that splays out all requirements and consequences for a given offence, providing assurance of logical correctness from the get-go.
-Yuho was also designed to be [exception-validated](https://www.reddit.com/r/learnjavascript/comments/y6663u/difference_between_input_validation_and_exception/) and [language-agnostic](https://softwareengineering.stackexchange.com/questions/28484/what-is-language-agnosticism-and-why-is-it-called-that), transpiling from one formally-specified source of truth to multiple target outputs, encouraging the development of tools that leverage off Yuho's logical core.

 Getting into the specifics, Yuho provides the following four products.